The Parlor Mob: Dogs

 On 15 August 2010, the band released a statement on their website regarding working on their new album, announcing "we got home from Europe last fall knowing that we had effectively finished [the] touring behind And You Were A Crow and feeling ready to start work on the next album.
 After a little bit of downtime, we pretty much holed ourselves away from everything and began writing with the individual ideas we had from the road, putting things together and seeing where it would take us."
 During the Winter of 2009, Nick Villapiano parted with The Parlor Mob and began playing with Atlantic, Atlantic, and their friend bassist Anthony Chick joined the band.
 They announced Matt Radosevich, who engineered the first record, was producing the album.
 They ended their statement with "we're currently more powerful than we've ever been, and feel more strongly about these songs than we ever have about anything in our career.
 We cannot wait to bring you this record."

 On 22 August 2011, The Parlor Mob released the single "Into the Sun."
 The full album entitled Dogs was released on 11 October 2011.
 The band explains the name of the album was chosen because "it is a personification of everything we all have become and a wide reaching, never-ending analogy for what we currently feel; a unified stamp of our lives in this moment."
 They continue "we have been beaten to the ground, spit on and kicked, and we have bitten back and clawed at those who are against us.
 We have felt caged.
 We have been hungry and fought for scraps.
 We have been pet and praised in one instant, and neglected and abused in the next.
 We have formed a pack, and we are fiercely loyal to one another."
 A special edition was also released featuring 3 bonus tracks.

 Dogs was named iTunes' "Rock Album of the Year."
 Brice Ezell of PopMatters calls the album "high-octane, distortion-fueled rock 'n' roll from start to finish."
 Dogs reached No. 5 on Top Heatseekers, and the single "Into The Sun" made Billboard Rock Chart's Top 40, and was also used by the professional ice hockey team the Pittsburgh Penguins, for a nationwide playoff ad campaign.
-Songs from Dogs appear in the video games Sleeping Dogs and MLB 12: The Show, and the television shows Person of Interest and Prime Suspect.
+Songs from Dogs appear in the video games Sleeping Dogs, DiRT: Showdown, and MLB 12: The Show, and the television shows Person of Interest and Prime Suspect.
 In December 2012, The Parlor Mob began what would be a year and a half hiatus.